rami-awad-nyc/CS-Notes/Operating Systems/Textbook Readings/Interlude: Process API.md

 typed into the prompt.
 It then calls `wait()` to wait for the process to finish.
 - `bash, tcsh, zsh` are just a few examples of famous shells

+Why separate `fork()` and `exec()`?
+To rearrange file descriptors in between the two system calls.
 When there's an output, the OS starts looking for free file descriptors.
 Usually this is standard output.
 - When the shell redirects output to a file, before calling `exec()`, it closes standard output and opens the file.
 Therefore, the first free file descriptor is the file.

+`pipe()` system call used to connect the output of a process into a kernel 'queue' or 'pipe' and the input of another process into the same pipe.
+Basically, the output of a process turns into the input of another process.

+### More Process Control

+`kill()` system call is only way for processes to communicate with each other.
+- `kill()` sends a *signal* to a process (numerous types of signals).
+In UNIX shells, ^C sends interrupt signal to process.

+After a process calls system call `signal()`, it can determine what to do if it receives a signal.

+The existence of *users* helps prevent anyone from sending signals to any process.
+Each user logs in using a password and then gets full access to processes owned by them.
+- A *superuser* can control all processes (`sudo` on Linux) -- use with caution